Greg Oden: Jiangsu Dragons (2015–2016)

 In March 2015, Oden was reported to be working out with the Memphis Grizzlies, while he also returned to his alma mater, Ohio State, to undergo some "high-level training" with Thad Matta, then Ohio State basketball team coach.
 Matta stated that since September 2014, Oden had been working out with the other Ohio State coaches.
 In June 2015, Oden had workouts with the Charlotte Hornets and the Dallas Mavericks.
 He told the media that he was attempting an NBA comeback with plans to return to the league for the 2016–17 season.

 On August 26, 2015, Oden signed a one-year, $1.2 million contract with the Jiangsu Dragons of the Chinese Basketball Association.
 On December 9, he recorded a season-high 22 points and 14 rebounds in a win over Shandong.
-On February 1, 2016, he parted ways with Jiangsu.
-In 25 games for the club, he averaged 13.0 points, 12.6 rebounds and 2.0 blocks per game.
+On February 1, 2016, Oden parted ways with Jiangsu.
+In 25 games for the club, he averaged 13 points, 12.6 rebounds, and two blocks per game.

 In July 2018, Oden agreed to play as a reserve with the Scarlet & Gray, a team of Ohio State alumni who competed in The Basketball Tournament 2018, a $2 million winner-take-all summer tournament.
 Oden made his debut for Scarlet & Gray on July 27, scoring 11 points in 16 minutes of playing time.
 Scarlet & Gray fell to Team Fredette on July 29, with Oden playing nine minutes while recording two points, an assist, and a block.

 Post-playing career

 On April 12, 2016, Oden was hired by the Ohio State Buckeyes men's basketball team to be the student manager for the team while he went back to finish his degree at the college.
 In 2019, Oden graduated from Ohio State with a bachelor's degree in sport industry.

 On November 21, 2019, Edyoucore Sports & Entertainment announced that Oden had joined their team as an athlete advisor.

-In April 2022, Oden joined Thad Matta’s staff at Butler University as director of basketball operations.

-Oden left the Butler coaching staff in 2024 to rejoin Edyoucore Sports & Entertainment as the director of player development.
+In April 2022, Oden joined Thad Matta's staff at Butler University as director of basketball operations.
+He left the Butler coaching staff in 2024 to rejoin Edyoucore Sports & Entertainment as the director of player development.

 Personal life

-On August 11, 2014, Oden was charged with battery for punching his ex-girlfriend in the face on August 7 in Lawrence, Indiana.
+On August 11, 2014, Oden was charged with battery for punching his ex-girlfriend in the face leaving her face bloodied and swollen four days prior in Lawrence, Indiana.
 He pleaded guilty in 2015 to battery with moderate bodily injury, and the other three charges were dropped.
-He was put on probation and ordered to pay a fine and attend counseling.
+Oden was put on probation and ordered to pay a fine and attend counseling.

 Oden married his wife Sabrina in 2017.
 They have one child, a daughter born in 2016.